 Black Rot (Guignardia bidwellii): This is probably the most damaging grape disease in New England.
 Most loss is caused by damage to the berries, though leaves, tendrils and new shoots are also damaged.
 The fruit is susceptible from fruit set until veraison; resistance increases as fruits transition from pea-size to veraison.

 Bitter Rot (Greeneria uvicola): Bitter rot, while most common in southern grape regions, may infect grapes in New England.
 If 10% of the berries in a wine pressing are infected with bitter rot, the wine can be undrinkable.
 Bitter rot may be easily confused with black rot.
 Infected berries first develop brownish, water-soaked lesions.
 The bitter rot fungus infects ripe grapes, and unlike the black rot fungus, does not infect green berries.
-Bitter rot susceptibility increases right at veraison.
+Bitter rot susceptibility increases at veraison.
 Lesions often have concentric rings in white-fruited varieties.
 Berries turn brown but retain their shape.
-In 3 or 4 days black pustules erupt on the berry.
+Within 3-4 days, black pustules erupt on the berry.
 If overripe berries become infected, they are not easily detected, because pustules do not form.
 These berries are the most bitter, and the most likely to be mistakenly harvested.

 Warm, humid weather at the time berries ripen favors the disease.
 The fungus grows rapidly, and berries can rot in 5 to 7 days.
 Wounding promotes fungal growth.

-Management: Good air circulation for good drying in the vineyard.
+Management: Promote good air circulation for good drying in the vineyard.
 Fungicides used for the control of other diseases usually will also control bitter rot.
 If conditions are right for infection, late season sprays should not be omitted.
 Most varieties have some degree of resistance to the fungus.

 Management: Good air circulation and vineyard sanitation are helpful.
 Leaf removal around the clusters has shown excellent control of the disease in California.
 White-fruited varieties (particularly Riesling and Seyval) are highly susceptible.
 Protective fungicides should be used when wet weather occurs near bloom and berry ripening.
 See pest management schedule for recommended materials and timing.
 Fungicides should be used thoughtfully to avoid promoting resistance by the fungus.